 Database Event Notifications

 Amazon Neptune can notify you via email or SMS of important database events like automated failover.
-You can use the AWS Management Console to subscribe to different database events associated with your Amazon Neptune databases.
+You can use the Amazon Web Services Management Console to subscribe to different database events associated with your Amazon Neptune databases.

 Fast Database Cloning